top of page

 However, foreign students and workers who stay in Japan for a longer period may find kuuki wo yomu a cultural barrier.
 While those actions are indeed thoughtful, it heavily relies on collective thinking.
 It’s hard for non-natives with different cultures to know such unspoken etiquette without being explicitly told.

-There is a Japanese proverb 一言えば十をしる (ichi ieba ju wo shiru) which means hear one, know ten.
-This proverb shows that typical Japanese conversation where the speaker and listener share the same knowledge, so the speaker only needs to talk a little.
-The listener will figure out the rest by themselves.
+There is a Japanese proverb, 一言えば十をしる (ichi ieba ju wo shiru), which translates to "hear one, know ten."
+This proverb illustrates the typical Japanese conversational style, where the speaker and listener share a common knowledge base, allowing the speaker to convey a lot with just a few words.
+The listener is expected to fill in the gaps.

-The ambiguity in Japanese conversation is not solely caused by the lack of words.
-There are some situations where people use words, but they can't be translated directly.
-The different meanings may cause misunderstandings among foreigners, especially if they aren't familiar with aizuchi and tatemae.
+The ambiguity in Japanese conversations isn't solely due to a lack of words.
+There are situations where words are used, but their meanings may not translate directly.
+This can create confusion for foreigners, especially if they are unfamiliar with concepts like aizuchi and tatemae.

 Aizuchi